FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/manage_cipher_suites.md

     "title": "Manage cipher suites",
     "linkTitle": "Manage cipher suites",
     "weight": "190"
-}This section describes how to define the cipher suites that can be used for secure file transfers, governance exchanges (Central Governance, Sentinel, etc.), and when Transfer CFT is server (for example, when acting as an API server).
+}This section describes how to define the cipher suites that can be used for secure file transfers, governance exchanges ({{< TransferCFT/PrimaryCGorUM  >}}, Sentinel, etc.), and when Transfer CFT is server (for example, when acting as an API server).

 ## Supported cipher suites

-Transfer CFT{{< TransferCFT/componentlongname  >}} supports the cipher suites listed below, and prioritizes them as displayed in the **Order used** column (the Transfer CFT{{< TransferCFT/componentlongname  >}} order overrides your cipher suite order).
+{{< TransferCFT/axwayvariablesComponentLongName  >}} supports the cipher suites listed below, and prioritizes them as displayed in the **Order used** column (the {{< TransferCFT/axwayvariablesComponentLongName  >}} order overrides your cipher suite order).
 The order, between two approximate levels of security, favors the cipher suite that provides a better level of performance.

 | Suite  | Order used | Authentication  | Confidentiality  | Integrity  |